vincentlaguna/Embedded-C-Testing/README.md

 - Need to update makefiles...
 - Initialized circular buffer test, working out the workflow diagram
 - Added some bash scripting for practice
+- Learning about using pipes in functions for bash
 -